paradite/bash-cheatsheet/README.md

 [sed example](./sed-example)

-## count lines of code for each individual files
+## count lines of code for each individual file

 ```bash
 # count lines of code for jsx files in current folder